How does this company make money?

 Who depends on this company?

-Tesla Gigafactory Berlin traction inverter production would face 6-month redesign cycles if it needed to switch to alternative silicon carbide suppliers.
-Ford Dearborn electric vehicle assembly lines would encounter power module shortages and would need to fall back to less efficient silicon IGBTs — a different transistor technology with lower thermal and voltage performance.
-Bosch automotive power electronics manufacturing would need to requalify alternative silicon carbide sources under ISO 26262 functional safety standards before those sources could be used in production.
+Tesla's Gigafactory Berlin traction inverter production depends on this company's modules — switching to a different silicon carbide supplier would trigger a six-month redesign process.
+Ford's Dearborn electric vehicle assembly lines would face a power module shortage and might have to fall back on older silicon IGBT technology, which is less efficient.
+Bosch automotive power electronics manufacturing would need to requalify alternative silicon carbide sources under ISO 26262 functional safety standards before those could be used in production.

 How does this company scale?